 Dr Natasha Chassagne is a writer and researcher on sustainability and wellbeing issues.
-She is also an Adjunct Research Fellow at Swinburne University and is currently writing a book titled 'Buen Vivir as an Alternative to Sustainable Development: Lessons from Ecuador', to be published by Routledge later this year.
-She recently completed a PhD investigating Buen Vivir as an Alternative to Sustainable Development at Swinburne University's Centre for Social Impact.
+She is also an Adjunct Research Fellow at Swinburne University and is currently writing a book titled 'Buen Vivir as an Alternative to Sustainable Development: Lessons from Ecuador', to be published by Routledge in November 2020.
+Natasha recently completed a PhD investigating Buen Vivir as an Alternative to Sustainable Development at Swinburne University's Centre for Social Impact.

 Natasha's PhD research looked at the viability and transferability of Latin American concept Buen Vivir (Good Living) as an alternative, community-led approach to achieving long-term sustainability and wellbeing.
 Buen Vivir is a holistic, biocentric concept whereby based on the philosophy of living in harmony with nature.
 The research involved ethnographic fieldwork in Ecuador to develop a practical framework for Buen Vivir

 Previously she worked as a Sustainability Consultant in Melbourne working with corporations, government agencies and non-profits on their sustainability impacts particularly reporting.
 She has written for academic journals, newspapers, magazines, and online media.

 Dr Chassagne holds an undergraduate with Honours in International Studies from the University of South Australia and a Master's in International Law & International Relations from the University of New South Wales.
 She has also worked in international trade and public affairs.

 • Book: ‘Buen Vivir as an Alternative to Sustainable Development: Lessons from Ecuador’, Routledge, forthcoming.

-• Book chapter: ‘Tourism and Degrowth: Towards a Truly Sustainable Tourism’, edited volume, Routledge, forthcoming.
+• Book chapter: ‘Tourism and Degrowth: Towards a Truly Sustainable Tourism’, edited volume, Routledge, 2020.

 • ‘Buen Vivir: Degrowing extractivism and growing wellbeing through sustainable tourism’, special issue Journal of Sustainable Tourism, volume 27, issue 12, pp. 1909-1925.